Sammanay/Whosthatpokecod/organization/sortRules.md

 * Irl Counterpart
   * Determined by looking at real world counterparts.
-  * They aren't given in specifics, just in general terms (e.g Spearow would fall under bird)
+  * They aren't given in specifics, just in general terms (e.g Spearow would fall under bird and not sparrow)

+* Main Shape
+  * Determined by looking at the main shape of a pokemon.
+  * Shapes must be geometric,therefore Charizard doesn't qualify for this, but Togepi would